dibakash/IITM-PDSA/week_2/lecture_1.md

   - Addition with carry, subtraction with borrow, multiplication, long division ...

-  - This did not require 10 times the work to go from adding two digit numbers to adding three digit numbers.
+  - This did not require 10 times the work to go from adding two-digit numbers to adding three digit numbers.
 It only took us one more column in terms of moving carries.
-  - Similarly, addition, subtraction, multiplication, square roots, anything we do will typically work based on the length of the number as represented in that format e.g. decimal, binary, etc.
+  - Similarly, addition, subtraction, multiplication, square roots, and anything we do will typically work based on the length of the number as represented in that format e.g. decimal, binary, etc.
-  - Hence, we are really interested in the number of of digits
+  - Hence, we are interested in the number of digits

-- Number of digits is a natural measure of input size.
+- The number of digits is a natural measure of input size.
   - This is same as $\log _b n$ where we write $n$ in base $b$.

 ---